 - Don’t include any links or footnote markers in the main text, but at the end of the page have a long “useful links” section, sorted alphabetically by URL.

-- Only ever link to homepages of other sites, never the article you’re talking about.1 It’s also important not to mention the exact title of the article, or your readers would be able to find it too easily.
+- Only ever link to homepages of other sites, never the article you’re talking about. (( Back in the 90s, this was widely approved behaviour – people thought of the web as a collection of distinct websites, each with its own front door, and “deep linking” was considered a menace.
+They were wrong. )) It’s also important not to mention the exact title of the article, or your readers would be able to find it too easily.

 - Make your links invisible until hovered over, so that your article becomes a point-and-click adventure where readers have to guess where links might be.